firedrakeproject/firedrake/docs/source/external_operators.rst

 being assembled.
 For instance, given that an external operator with one argument is a 1-form, its assembly would result in a :class:`~.Function` or a :class:`~.Cofunction`.
 Similarly, an external operator with two arguments, i.e. a 2-form, would produce a :class:`~.MatrixBase` object.
-The following table illustrates different types of external operators arising from different symbolic operations, such as differentiation or action/adjoint, along with their derivative multi-index, argument slots, and assembly type.
+The following table illustrates an external operator `N` with two operands, `N \colon V \times V \times V^{*} \rightarrow \mathbb{R}`, along with the external operators resulting from different symbolic operations on it, such as differentiation or action/adjoint.
+Additionally, the table includes the derivative multi-index, argument slots, and assembly type of each external operator:

 .. figure:: images/table_external_operators.png